“I like living with my friends and the independence allows me to feel more confident.Year 8 Boarder

 Boarding is not simply fun but a great experience and a superb preparation for life after Holmewood, whether this be at a boarding or a day senior school.
 With more parents opting for the boarding choice, it is absolutely vital that children are prepared for life away from home before they move on at the end of Year 8.
 Without fail, those who have boarded at Holmewood settle into their new senior boarding schools far better than those who chose not to.

-The school strongly encourages the use of its excellent boarding facilities.
 The boys’ and girls’ dormitories are in the Mansion House on the first floor with excellent views of the Kent and Sussex countryside.
 Children board with friends from their year groups in dormitories which sleep up to eight.
 There are three boys’ dormitories and three girls’ dormitories with further room for expansion.
 All dormitories are self-contained with bunk beds and wardrobes and boarders are encouraged to bring photos and posters to decorate their rooms.